yurovsky/yurovsky.github.io/_drafts/2015-06-04-lockfree-ipc.md

 place everything in a set location in memory (or rather cast a particular memory location).

-I chose a simple stack data structure and based my design on the [C11 Lock free Stack](http://nullprogram.com/blog/2014/09/02/) written by Chris Wellons.
+I chose a simple stack data structure and based my design on the [C11 Lock free Stack written by Chris Wellons](http://nullprogram.com/blog/2014/09/02/).
 This does use the [C11 `stdatomic.h` primitives](http://en.cppreference.com/w/c/atomic) so GCC 4.9 or newer is required to compile and GCC should be told to be in C11 mode (for example with `-std=c11`).
-GCC switched to C11 by default in version 5.0 so that is now the default if you do not specify `-std=`.
+GCC switched to C11 by default in version 5.0 so that is now the default if you do not specify `-std=` otherwise.

 This stack maintains two pointers: a `head` and `free` which point into the pool of stack nodes.
 Data is added by pushing onto the head (the new node